kojiromike/magento-retail-order-management/docs/ROM_BUSINESS_FEATURES.md

 * In _Import_ mode, the ROMS platform is the system of record: ROMS sends Item, Content and Pricing information _to_ the Magento platform in the form of data feeds.
 For a complete description and details about how to configure _Import_ mode, please refer to [Product Import](PRODUCT_IMPORT.md).

 * In _Export_ mode, the Magento platform is the system of record: the Magento store sends data to the ROMS Platform.
 For a complete description and details about how to configure _Export_ mode, please refer to [Magento as a Product Information Management System](PRODUCT_EXPORT.md).

 ##Features and Capabilities
 Regardless of the mode of operation, the ROM Extension enables all of the following features on the Magento platform.

 ### Order Services
 * Orders are accepted realtime into ROMS from the Magento store.
-Order History is made available to registered users of the store.

-* Order events are periodically published as a _feed_ to the Magento store - e.g., shipping details and/ or price adjustments by customer service.
+* Customer order history for registered users and guest order search is pulled from ROMS in realtime.

 ###Product Management
 In an _Import_ mode Magento store, product data, images, pricing information and content are published to the Magento store.
 All data is automatically updated.